dnl-blkv/simple-php-enum/README.md

 This happens because, when creating an enum from ordinal, the library always provides you with the first (in the order of definition) name corresponding to the ordinal.

 ## More Comparison
 The Simple PHP Enum library only creates each enum object once and then reuses it.
-Therefore, the enums are comparable with `===` or it's alias `isSame`.
+Therefore, the enums are comparable with `===` or its alias `isSame`.
 This kind comparison is stricter than `isEqual`.
 Whereas `isEqual` only accounts for the enum type and ordinal, `isSame` also takes the `name` into account:
 ```
 var_dump(BeerEnum::LAGER()->isEqual(BeerEnum::LAGER())); // Outputs "bool(true)"
 var_dump(BeerEnum::LAGER()->isEqual(BeerEnum::DEFAULT())); // Outputs "bool(true)"